What Is the Life Expectancy That MoveZen Property Management Applies to Various Types of Appliances, Flooring, and Paint?

 Do older items usually have $0 chargeable value?

-Yes. once fully depreciated, no portion can be charged to the tenant.
+Yes.
+Once fully depreciated, no portion can be charged to the tenant.

 Does higher-quality material last longer?

-Often, yes but rental-grade life expectancy assumes typical tenant usage.
+Often, yes, but rental-grade life expectancy assumes typical tenant usage.

 Can owners choose premium materials to reduce long-term costs?